isaiahthedev/bmi-calculator/README.md

 ![BMI Chart](https://i.insider.com/57d291cadd0895c6308b46b0?width=1000&format=jpeg&auto=webp)

-Explore the BMI chart to gain insights into your health and well-being.
-Use this tool to make informed decisions about your fitness journey.
+Check out the BMI chart to see where you fall.
+Use this tool to compare where you are currently to where you want to be.

 Check your BMI today and take a step towards a healthier you!